Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 <details><summary>Implementation Notes</summary>
 <p>

-The following should *NOT* be selected at any time.
+The following options in module AUTO_FUNCTIONS Properties should *NOT* be selected at any time.
-1. `Register for COM Interop` in Compile Options
+1. `Register for COM Interop` in Compile section
-2. `Make assembly COM-Visible` in Assembly Information
+2. `Make assembly COM-Visible` in Application > Assembly Information

 </p>
 </details>